Skip to content

 Subject to clause 4, Supplier will:

-a) process Customer Personal Data only to the extent, and in such a manner, as is necessary for the provision of the Services in accordance with the Services Agreement, together with any other purposes described in the Data Processing Particulars, in accordance with Customer’s written instructions as set out in this Agreement;
+1. process Customer Personal Data only on Customer’s behalf and throughout the term of the Agreement, only to the extent, and in such a manner, as is necessary for the provision of the Services in accordance with the Services Agreement, in accordance with Customer's written instructions as set out in this Agreement;

-d) comply with all obligations imposed on processors by the Data Protection Laws from time to time.
+4. comply with Data Protection Laws applicable to Supplier's Processing of Customer Personal Data from time to time.

 4.3.